AmadeusITGroup/amadeus-keytool-plugin/readme.md

 ## Usage via CLI

+To run amadeus-keytool-plugin on the command line, run this command:

+java -jar amadeus-keytool-plugin.jar [options]

+Valid options are:

+-gk, --generateKeystore              generate a new keystore -ic, --importCertificate             import one certificate.
+Requires the certificate option.
+-ks, --keystore <path>               path to the keystore -kp, --keystorePassword <password>   password to be used for keystore -crt, --certificate <path>           path to certificate -a, --alias <name>                   Alias for the certificate in the keystore

 ## Build & Deployment

 The project itself is a Maven build.
 Thus you can run Maven to build and run